 LINA BIELSTEN, Editor in Chief

 Lina is project manager for Östermalms Saluhall and also the initiator of the Östermalms Saluhall Magazine.
-Already at the age of ten she created newspapers and sold custom post cards, at that time with © Bielsten Production on the back.
-Her first publication was the Davis Cup Magazine 2010.
+Already at the age of ten she created newspapers and sold custom-made post cards, at that time with © Bielsten Production on the back.
+Her first publication was the Davis Cup Magazine 2010 for the International Tennis Federation.
 Now it says Östermalms Saluhall on the cover!

 -It’s an honor to be working with such a strong and prominent brand.
-I have worked with communication and event for 13 years since my business degree from Linköping University.
-It’s something of a dream for me, who loves this old food hall and all their high quaility products, preserving the traditional while we must evolve to meet new challenges.
+I had worked with communication and event for 13 years, right after my business degree from Linköping University.
+It’s something of a dream for me, who loves this old food hall and all their high quaility products, to preserve the traditional values and at the same time evolve to meet new challenges.
 I bring the experience of digital media from several large agencies, but I am also getting new insight from the traders.
 Most of the companies in Östermalms Saluhall have been here for generations and those are invaluable skills to refine.
 The highlight for me was the food hall’s 125th anniversary – in November 2013 – which we celebrated for a whole week filled with tastings, guest appearances by famous profiles in the food industry, afterwork with live entertainment and a big anniversary party.
 In addition, I organized an auction to benefit MinStoraDag (Make A Wish Foundation) during the anniversary week where the public could bid on cooking classes at various dealers, private experiences with for example TV-host Steffo Törnquist, hockey player Peter Forsberg and pop artist Eric Saade, explorer Johan Ernst Nilson and top chef Tommy Myllymäki and several other gifts donated by different companies.
 The auction was organized in collaboration with Stockholms Auktionsverk and generated over 100 000 SEK to the Foundation MinStoraDag.
+Two years after, I arranged another charity auction to benefit Barncancerfonden (the Swedish Childhood Cancer Foundation) during the 5-year celebration of Östermalms Saluhall Magazine.
+I gathered around 50 objects and in total, the auction generated over 200 000 SEK to important cancer research.
+To be able to carry out these kind of projects is what really motivates me and hopefully I can continue to do that in the future as well.

 What do you enjoy most about the assignment?